roary11oreo/website/content/author/admin/_index.md

 #   link = "files/cv.pdf"

 +++
 Kylie Anglin is an Institute of Education Sciences pre-doctoral fellow in the Education Policy program at the University of Virginia.
-She has a B.A. in Political Science from Southwestern University, a post-baccalaureate  in mathematics from Northwestern University, and a Masters in Public Policy from the Batten School of Public Policy at the University of virginia.
+She has a B.A. in Political Science from Southwestern University, a post-baccalaureate  in mathematics from Northwestern University, and a Masters in Public Policy from the University of Virginia.
 Before beginning her doctoral studies, Kylie worked as a classroom teacher in Arkansas and as an evaluator of an after-school program in Evanston, Illinois.

-Her primary research interests involve understanding the impact of state regulation on student outcomes.
+Her primary research interest is in understanding the role of state regulation in improving public education.
-She is also passionate about causal inference and about evaluating and improving quasi-experimental designs.
+She is also passionate about causal inference and about improving quasi-experimental designs.